DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar.md

             - `editor` - the object of the Diagram Editor
             - `id` - the id of a Diagram item
         - `arguments` - (optional) - the [original event arguments](https://docs.dhtmlx.com/suite/category/form-avatar-events/)
-- `$handler` - (optional) - a callback function that allows handling actions on firing the `change`/`input` event of the Form control and the `change` event of DataCollection.
+- `$handler` - (optional) - a callback function that allows handling actions on firing the `change` event of the Form or the `input` event of the Form control.
+The callback is not called if the new value of the control is equal to the current value of the related property of a Diagram item.
 Called with the following parameter:
     - `object` - an object with the following properties:
         - `id` - the id of a Diagram item
         - `key` - the name of the specified/modified property in the object of a Diagram item
         - `editor` - the object of the Diagram Editor
         - `control` - the object of the Form control the component is built on
         - `value` - the new value of the Form control
 - `$setValue` - (optional) - a callback function that allows setting the value of the Form control on initialization of a control and on changing the value in DataCollection.
+The callback is not called if the control already displays the current value of the related property of a Diagram item.
 Called with the following parameter:
     - `object` - an object with the following properties:
         - `editor` - the object of the Diagram Editor
         - `control` - the object of the Form control the component is built on